 Spelling variations of this family name include: Hamill, Hammill, Hamil, Hommill, Homill, Homil, Hammel, Hammell and many more.

 Early Notables of the Hamil family (pre 1700)

-More information is included under the topic Early Hamil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Hamil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hamil family to Ireland

 Some of the Hamil family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were: